TheZeury/Arxetipo/src/engine/command/README.md

-# Arxetipo Command Language
+# Arxemando

 ## Overview

-Arxetipo Command Language is a simple scripting language for Arxetipo Engine.
+Arxemando is a simple scripting language for Arxetipo Engine.
 It can serve several purposes, such as:

 1. In game command support for players.
 2. Hot-loading temporary logics from servers without updating the game.